github/codeql/ruby/ql/docs/flow_summaries.md

 any data in any index of the first argument will be copied to the return value, with the exception of data at index 0.

-TODO: I've not seen this component used in an output path; I don't know if it makes sense to do so, or what meaning it would have.

 [^1]: I've chosen this name to avoid overloading the word "argument".